Art History: A Quick Brief of Impressionism

 While it would be shocking to hear of today, our most beloved works by Renoir, Monet, Manet, and others were regularly rejected by the salon on a yearly basis.
 The Salon was so harsh that Napoleon III created the Salon of the Refused to show the works that had been rejected by the Academie des Beaux-Arts.

 One critic, Louis Leroy, wrote in response to his seeing Monet’s Impression Sunrise, “Wallpaper in its embryonic state is more finished than that seascape.”
 It was Leroy that coined the termed “Impressionist” when he titled his critique “The Exhibition of the Impressionists.”

-They focused quite a bit on leisurely activities and scenes like afternoon lunches at cafes, dancers at caberets, boating, picnics, and other pastimes.
+They focused quite a bit on leisurely activities and scenes like afternoon lunches at cafes, dancers at cabarets, boating, picnics, and other pastimes.

 These scenes were executed with loose brushwork and pure color, often on the light side.
-Previous years had seen very dark, muted, earth tones and the Impressionist painters brought a gaiety to their painting by expanding their palettes to include vivid color as well as pastels.
+Previous years had seen very dark, muted, earthy tones and the Impressionist painters brought gaiety to their painting by expanding their palettes to include vivid color as well as pastels.

 - Prior artists had used glazing and thinning of paint to create various effects in their work, but these techniques were not used by the Impressionists who usually had opaque paintings.

 - If you were to look at the shadow of a colored object on a white tablecloth, you would see that the shadow has some of the color of the object in it.
 The Impressionists were the first artists to see and use this to their advantage and some of the first examples are blue shadows on the snow.